Trying to decide between Leaf Blaster Pro vs RainDrop gutter guards?

 Are Gutter Guards Worth It?

 In short: it depends.
 If you’re looking for a way to avoid ever cleaning out your gutters again, gutter guards won’t be able to help.
-However, if you want to protect your gutters from the most egregious damage and reduce the number of times you have to clean your gutters per year, a gutter guard system might be suited for you.
+However, if you want to protect your gutters from the most egregious damage and reduce the number of times you have to clean your gutters, a quality gutter guard system might be suited for you.

 How Do Gutters Get Damaged?